-Once you onboard your first group of creators, you’ll be able to access additional engagement metrics, such as coupon code redemptions and link clicks.
+Once you onboard your first group of content creators, you’ll be able to access additional engagement metrics, such as coupon code redemptions and link clicks.
 But when you are recruiting brand new creators, you may not know what these performance metrics will look like until you’ve launched a campaign.

 Engagement never guarantees creator success, but it can signal authenticity.
 And authenticity builds trust and genuine social media connections.
 These connections are more likely to convert than others.
-Which is why engagement is your most reliable creator metric.
+Which is why engagement is your most reliable content creator metric.

 Your Marketing Goals